emhill/117-Su15/src/morea/08.project3/project.md

 <img src="hmcOlinSmall.png" width="200"> <img src="outOlin.png" width="200">

 The `invert` function modifies an image to create its negative.
 That is, all color values are 255 minus their original value.
 Especially note the use of list comprehension in `invert`, which iterates over every pixel in the image and calls `change(rgb values)`.
-It's easiest to also write greyscale and binarize in the same format: a main function that accepts user input and contains a list comprehension that calls a helper function on each pixel.
+It's easiest to also write greyscale and binarize in the same format: a main function that accepts user input and contains a list comprehension that calls a helper function, `change`, on each pixel.

 ## Playing with Pixels